 (b) Nomination and Remuneration Committee

 (c) Stakeholders' Relationship Committee

 Details of all the Committees along with their charters composition and meetings heldduring the year are provided in the "Report on Corporate Governance" asannexed to this Annual Report as per Schedule V of the SEBI (LODR) Regulations 2015.

-RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS & POLICY:

-All related party transactions that were entered into during the financial year were onan arm's length basis and were in the ordinary course of business as details has beengiven in the prescribed Form AOC-2.
+All related party transactions that were entered into during the financial year were onan arm's length basis and were in the ordinary course of business therefore the Companyis not required to furnish any particular in the Form AOC-2.

 All Related Party Transactions are placed before the Audit Committee and also the Boardfor approval.
 The transactions entered into are audited and a statement giving details ofall related party transactions is placed before the Audit Committee and the Board ofDirectors for their approval on a quarterly basis.
 The statement is supported by aCertificate from the MD and the CFO of the Company has developed a Related PartyTransactions Manual Standard Operating Procedures for purpose of identification andmonitoring of such transactions.

-The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website (Link:-http://amitsecurities.com/wp-content/uploads/2013/09/POLICY-FOR-RELATED-PARTY-TRANSACTION.pdf).
+The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website.(Link:-http://amitsecurities.com/wp-content/uploads/2013/09/POLICY-FOR-RELATED-PARTY-TRANSACTION.pdf).

-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:

-The Company's Auditors M/s M Mehta & Co.
+The Company's Auditors M/s M. Mehta & Co.
 Chartered Accountants (FRN: 000957A)who were appointed for a term of three years at the Annual General Meeting of the Companyheld on 24th Sept.
 2014 are eligible for ratification of their appointment.They have confirmed their eligibility under Section 141(3)(g) of the Companies Act 2013and the Rules framed there under for ratification for appointment as Auditors of theCompany.
 As required under Clause 49 of the Listing Agreement/Regulation 33(1)(d) of theSEBI (LODR) Regulations 2015 the auditors have also confirmed that they hold a validcertificate issued by the Peer Review Board of the Institute of Chartered Accountants ofIndia.

 There is no such observation made by the Auditors in their report which needs anyfurther explanation by the Board.